As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 I plan to accomplish this goal in 3 months.
 The steps I would need to take to accomplish this goal are: to study for the ASVAB (which is the academic test), to talk to my recruiter, and also to set up a time to go in for the medical screening MEPS.

 My next short term goal would be to pass the Personal Training Test, or PST.
-This is the first step into SEAL Training if you pass the PST and meet all the other medical and academic requirements.
+This is the first step into military training if you pass the PST and meet all the other medical and academic requirements.

 I plan to accomplish this within 6 months.
 My short term fitness goals in order to complete this short-term goal are: To run 1.5 miles in 8:50 minutes.
 To do 110 push-ups in two minutes.
 To do 115 crunches in two minutes.
 To do 50 pull-ups in two minutes.
 To swim 500 yards in 8:15.

-My last short-term goal is to start training for BUD/S, which is the SEAL training program.
+My last short-term goal is to start training for bootcamp.
 For this, my goals are: 6-mile ocean swim.
 20 mile run on concrete.
 16 mile run on sand.
 To get better at obstacle courses.
 To get used to swimming in ocean waters 55 degrees F and below.
 To build upper body strength and neck strength so that I can carry boats on my head and carry logs.
-To build all-around body strength that will help me become stronger to succeed at BUD/S. To build mental toughness so that I will never back down from my goals, any goal.
+To build all-around body strength that will help me become stronger to succeed at bootcamp.
+To build mental toughness so that I will never back down from my goals, any goal.

 Next up, write down your weekly goals.